 Ergonomics

 Additionally, the ergonomics and handle design of a drill can greatly impact user comfort, and it’s a good idea to try holding different drills in-store to find the one that feels best for you.
 Most of us prefer certain brands’ handles over others.
-Our advice?
+My advice?
 See what works best for you.

 Features to Look For